 Not many people are engaged in reading Stalin these days, which is a pity.
-Saint Iosef actually writes rather well, as I find when reading Stalin in bed before drifting off to sleep.
+He actually writes rather well.
 For instance, take his leaflet on the First of May:

 As far back as last century, the workers of all countries resolved to celebrate annually this day, the First of May.
 That was in 1889, when, at the Paris Congress of the Socialists of all countries, the workers resolved to proclaim, precisely on this day, the First of May, when nature is awakening from her winter sleep, when the woods and hills are donning their green mantles and the fields and meadows are adorning themselves with flowers, when the sun shines more warmly, the joy of revival fills the air and nature gives herself up to dancing and rejoicing—they resolved to proclaim loudly and openly to the whole world, precisely on this day, that the workers are bringing spring to mankind and deliverance from the shackles of capitalism, that it is the mission of the workers to renovate the world on the basis of freedom and socialism.